 UPDATE: COVID TESTING REQUIREMENTS FOR TRAVELERS FROM THE UNITED STATES

-In accordance with the Centers for Disease Control and Prevention and the United States Government, all returning travelers will be required to present a negative COVID-19 test within three (3) calendar days before your flight home.
+In accordance with the CDC and the United States Government, all returning travelers will be required to present a negative COVID-19 test within three (3) calendar days before your flight home.
 In addition, you are now required to fill out an attestation form to confirm that you've taken the test and that you're COVID-free.
 Airlines are providing a printed copy of the form for you to sign.
 You can also download the form here.
 For more info on assistance with testing locations, please scroll down or CLICK HERE.

 What are the requirements for PCR COVID-19 tests?

 - All persons traveling to Barbados are required to take a COVID-19 PCR test from an accredited or certified facility/laboratory three days prior to arrival.

 - Travelers under 5 years of age will not be required to have a COVID-19 PCR test unless they are symptomatic or any member of the travel party has a positive test result.